 Write a fictional story or create an art piece raising awareness of any real-life conservation issue (habitat loss, poaching, climate change, threatened and endangered species, and more).

-The art contest is NEW this year!
-It is sponsored by the Topeka Zoo's High School EcoClub and supported by a grant from the Topeka Youth Commission.
-It can be any kind of art (drawing, painting, sculpture, jewelry, photography, etc.) We ask that your art piece not exceed 2x2 feet.
+Created by the zoo's High School EcoClub, the art contest is in its 2nd year!
+You can submit any kind of art (drawing, painting, sculpture, jewelry, photography, etc.) We ask that your art piece not exceed 2x2 feet.